GSE Centers and Institutes

 The Bernard L. Schwartz Center for Media, Public Policy and Education is devoted to studying America’s embattled newsgathering traditions and investigating solutions for their survival.

-The Center for Catholic School Leadership and Faith-Based Education has been a national pioneer and leader in the research, education and service of the sacred mission of Catholic Schools.
-The Center has been a catalyst for creating initiatives and forging partnerships to advance and excel at Catholic education nationally and internationally.
-It counts among its alumni: principals, presidents, superintendents and other diocesan personnel around the country and, in its commitment to Catholic educational global leadership, around the world.
+The Center for Catholic School Leadership and Faith-Based Education has been a national pioneer and leader in the research, education and service of the sacred mission of Catholic schools.
+The center has been a catalyst for creating initiatives and forging partnerships to advance and excel at Catholic education nationally and internationally.
+It counts among its alumni principals; presidents; and superintendents and other diocesan personnel around the country.
+It remains steadfast in its commitment to global leadership in Catholic education around the world.

-The Center serves as training facilities for graduate students who are enrolled in the School Psychology, Educational Psychology, and Counseling Programs at Fordham University.
+The center serves as a training facility for graduate students who are enrolled in the school psychology, educational psychology, and counseling programs at Fordham University.
 The students provide services under intensive supervision as part of their educational training.

 The school psychology program is accredited by the American Psychological Association and the National Association of School Psychologists.